 Loss of a partner: Loss or absence of a partner is probably the most common age-related barrier to intimacy.

-Disorders: Various disorders that become more common with aging can interfere with physical intimacy.
+Disorders: Various disorders become more common as people They can interfere with physical intimacy.
 Vascular disorders and diabetes can cause erectile dysfunction Essentials for Older People: Erectile Dysfunction Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 (See also Overview of Sexual Dysfunction in Men.)
 Every man occasionally has... read more .
 Arthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
 Arthritis due to damage of joint... read more can limit movements and make them painful.
-The pain, discomfort, drugs, and worry associated with a disorder can dampen the desire for intimacy.
+The pain, discomfort, medications, and worry associated with a disorder can dampen the desire for intimacy.
 Cognitive impairment and dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more may complicate issues of consent and comfort with intimacy.
 For the partner, the stress and demands of caregiving may interfere with intimacy.

 Age-related changes: Levels of sex hormones decrease, causing changes that make sexual intercourse uncomfortable or difficult.
 For example, the lining of the vagina may thin (atrophy), and vaginal lubrication may be reduced.
 Sex drive may decrease.